Inclusivity in Peacebuilding 2100-ERASMUS-INPE

 • Innovation in peacebuilding.
 Intersectionality and further development of peacebuilding tools.
 Case study of Ukraine.

 • Tokenism, instrumental inclusion, and fatigue.
+Practical limits and unintended results.

 Practical exercise: Presentation of the project concept notes prepared by students (elevator pitch).

-Session 10: Transparency and Assessment of Results; Course Conclusion
+Session 10: Transparency and Assessment of Results.
+Course Conclusion

 • Monitoring, accountability, and adaptive peacebuilding.